 Bottleless Water Coolers

 Bottleless water coolers are quickly on the rise for various reasons.
-Being hooked up to a running water source, the owner has little to worry about when it comes to replacing their office supply.
+Since it’s hooked up to a running water source, the owner has little to worry about when it comes to replacing their water supply.
 As such, it leaves more time for you to devote to other office maintenance.
 Additionally, this cuts back on the amount of plastic used and helps the environment.

 Here are some sub-categories of bottleless water coolers: